 - At the end of the seven year period, the family will no longer be eligible to receive housing assistance and will be required to either move from their public housing unit or assume the full amount of rent in their housing choice voucher unit.

 - Participants in their final year of the MTW program (MTW Tier II) that need additional time beyond the seven year period may request a short term, temporary extension through a Hardship Panel.

 Would you like to participate in this program?
 Do you have questions about this program?
-Please contact Michelle Statham, Social Service Manager, at 302.739.7416
+Please contact Isaiah Greene, Social Service Manager, at 302.739.7416